greedoftheendless/Avaris/README.md

     r/unixporn

-    Aeon Remnant (for file structure and Nix mentoring)
+    Aeon Remnant (for convincing me to join Nix and use it.)

-    The VimJoyers Discord community (for making Nix exploration fun and collaborative)
+    The VimJoyers Discord community (A big-ass community that made Nix fun, and helped me to learn)

 And many others — your contributions are never forgotten!
 📝 To-Do List

-    Create a Bash script to automate the installation process for non-NixOS users.
+    Create a Bash script to automate the installation process for new-NixOS users.

     Transition all .config setups to Nix modules for easier management.